-- 1 Compost facilities should be designed and operated to ensure that the whole mass of the windrow is subject to a minimum of three turns and the core temperature is maintained in excess of 55°C for three consecutive days to eliminate pathogens, weeds and seeds. - Where compost windrows contain biosolids and/or their sludges, the temperature should be maintained in excess of 55°C for 15 consecutive days and turned a minimum of five times. - Refer to the Biosolids guideline for the safe handling and reuse of biosolids for further information. - 3 Manual and/or mechanical sorting is necessary for the removal of physical contaminants/inclusions such as litter, plastic, glass and stones. - 4 Feedstock, oversized materials, screened contaminants and finished compost products should be stored in a separate designated area at the facility to avoid cross-contamination. - 5 Residual waste and/or incoming feedstocks that are unsuitable for use in the composting process should be categorised in accordance with the Current criteria for the classification of waste including industrial and commercial waste (listed) and waste soil (EPA 2010), prior to being removed offsite and transported to a suitably licensed facility to receive and/or dispose of that waste. - 6 Finished compost product should be tested to demonstrate compliance with the criteria specified in Table 2.
+- 1 Compost facilities should be designed and operated to ensure that the whole mass of the windrow is subject to a minimum of three turns and the core temperature is maintained in excess of 55°C for three consecutive days following each turn to eliminate pathogens, weeds and seeds. - 2 Where compost windrows contain manure, animal waste, food or grease trap waste and biosolids and/or their sludges, the whole mass of the windrow should be subject to a minimum of five turns and the core temperature maintained in excess of 550C for fifteen consecutive days following each turn to eliminate pathogens, weeds and seeds9.

+Refer to the draft Biosolids guideline for the safe handling and reuse of biosolids for further information.

+- 3 Manual and/or mechanical sorting is necessary for the removal of physical contaminants/inclusions such as litter, plastic, glass and stones. - 4 Feedstock, oversized materials, screened contaminants and finished compost products should be stored in a separate designated area at the facility to avoid cross-contamination. - 5 Residual waste and/or incoming feedstocks that are unsuitable for use in the composting process should be categorised in accordance with the Current criteria for the classification of waste including industrial and commercial waste (listed) and waste soil (EPA 2010), prior to being removed offsite and transported to a suitably licensed facility to receive and/or dispose of that waste. - 6 Finished compost product should be tested to demonstrate compliance with the criteria specified in Table 2.